DOI-USGS/volcano-avog2s/doc/UsersGuide.md

    out_root  : root of output filename

-This program essentially calls the 1-d profile subroutine over a 2-d grid of lon,lat coordinates and creates a series of files designed for the the infrasound propagation model GeoAc.
+This program essentially calls the 1-d profile subroutine over a 2-d grid of lon,lat coordinates and creates a series of files designed for the infrasound propagation model GeoAc.

-For example, to extract a grid of values to encompass the region between Cleveland Volcanao and the Dillingham infrasound array:
+For example, to extract a grid of values to encompass the region between Cleveland Volcano and the Dillingham infrasound array:
      ./g2s_Extract_Grid  50.0 60.0 3 185.0 205.0 5 180.0 0.2 Clev
 This produces 15 vertical profile files: Clev[0-14].met;
 and two files giving the coordinates of the grid points: Clev.loclat, Clev.loclon